ukparliament/weeknotes.data-search/9/index.md

 It was probably the most interesting meeting of the week and we came up with a list of other people who would probably have good reckons: [Richard Pope](https://twitter.com/richardjpope), [Paul Downey](https://twitter.com/psd), [Libby Miller](https://twitter.com/libbymiller), [Jeni Tennison](https://twitter.com/jenit) and [Rachel Coldicutt](https://twitter.com/rachelcoldicutt).

-On a similar theme, Robert spoke with the new Journal Office clerk on how we might move from document-first to information-first publishing.
+On a similar theme, Robert spoke with the a clerk in the Journal Office about how we might move from document-first to information-first publishing.

 ### One world, one web, one team

 Dan continued to attend assorted agile [ceremonies](https://www.youtube.com/watch?v=Ss1MbL4NYf0) across the department.
 The main one this week was the technical difficulty vs value to users session led by [Colin](https://twitter.com/colinpattinson).
 Collective thinking is definitely developing but we still need to do some work to make sure 'work to be done' is aligned with the high level user needs that have been identified.

 Dan also went to [Emma](http://twitter.com/_allenemma)'s website road map delivery meeting.
 The main decision was to open up [the new website](https://beta.parliament.uk/) to [search bots](http://www.robotstxt.org/robotstxt.html) and the corresponding need to commit to stable IDs in 'weeks' (said [Jamie](https://twitter.com/oddtype)).
-Dan is going to set up a meeting to explain why we can't really filter search our current web content.
+Dan is going to set up a meeting to explain why we can't really filter search results for our current web content.

 ### Domain modelling